Hedera helix (English Ivy) Care Indoors, Common Problems and Remedies

 Temperature and Humidity

-The best temperature for English Ivy is a average warmth of 16-260C.
-Protect it from cold and hot drafts to avoid sudden drops in temperature.
-Though it can adapt a wide range of temperatures, constantly high temperatures can damage the plant and cause its death.
+Hedera helix flourishes in an average temperature of 16-260C.
+Keep it away from drafts to avoid temperature flactuations.
+Though it can adapt to a wide range of temperatures, constantly high temperatures can damage the plant and cause its death.

 Occasionally clean the leaves under a stream of running water to get rid of dust as well as discourage pest and infestations.